ukrsite/book-store-task/README.md

 - If a field is a collection or an array, its value must be surrounded by square brackets.
 - Fields must be ordered as denoted in the UML class diagram.

-> Note: String fields within the `Book` class should adhere to the following convention: `text=value`.
-> String values must not be surrounded by apostrophes.

 ### An example of a string representation:
 Let class `A` have the following definition:
 ```